k2view-academy/K2View-Academy/articles/99_fabric_infras/devops/05_connect_fabric_to_cassandra_with_tls.md

 ## Step 1 - Transfer the Cassandra Keys and Certificates to All Fabric Nodes

-Tar and copy them to all Fabric nodes in the cluster.
+Tar and copy the Cassandra Keys and Certificates into all the Fabric nodes in the cluster.

 1. Prepare tar file with all the certificates on one of the Cassandra nodes, as shown in the below example